• Skip to primary navigation

 Instructions

-• In a large mixing bowl or the bowl of your stand mixer, cream together the butter, sugar, vanilla extract, baking soda, and salt until smooth.
+• In a large mixing bowl or the bowl of your stand mixer, cream together the 1 cup butter, 1 ½ cups sugar, 2 teaspoon vanilla extract, 1 teaspoon baking soda, and ¼ teaspoon salt until smooth.

-• Add the lightly beaten eggs and combine thoroughly with the butter mixture.
-Gradually add the flour, mixing until all of the flour is incorporated into your cookie dough.
-Fold in milk chocolate chips or semi-sweet chocolate chips.
+• Add the lightly beaten 2 large eggs and combine thoroughly with the butter mixture.
+Gradually add the 2 ½ cups all-purpose flour, mixing until all of the flour is incorporated into your cookie dough.
+Fold in 2 cups chocolate chips.

 • Portion out your cookie dough into roughly 1-1 ¼-inch round balls and place onto a parchment paper-lined baking sheet and chill. *See notes for dough chilling options.

-• Preheat your oven to 350 degrees F (175 degrees C) once the chocolate chip cookie dough is chilled or frozen.
+• Preheat your oven to 350℉ (175℃) once the chocolate chip cookie dough is chilled or frozen.

-• Bake in the center of the middle rack in your preheated oven at 350 degrees F (175 degrees C) for 10-12 minutes, or 11-13 minutes if baking from frozen.
+• Bake in the center of the middle rack in your preheated oven at 350℉ (175℃) for 10-12 minutes, or 11-13 minutes if baking from frozen.
 Remove from the oven when the cookie edges are slightly golden.

 • Allow your baked cookies to cool slightly on the baking sheet, about 5 minutes.
 Then transfer them to a wire cooling rack to cool completely.